-The Health Promotion Board offers programme offers subsidised mammograms for Singapore citizens and PR women aged 50 and above.
-The above prices are for Singapore citizens.
+The Health Promotion Board offers subsidised mammograms for Singapore Citizens and PR women aged 50 and above under the Screen For Life programme.

-The fee is $25 for Singapore citizens and $50 for PRs who get their mammograms done at HPB’s Screen for Life breast screening centres (selected polyclinics), after prevailing government subsidies and SCS’ funding assistance.
+The lowest fee is $50 for Singapore citizens and $75 for PRs who get their mammograms done at HPB’s Screen for Life breast screening centres (selected polyclinics), afPolyciter prevailing government subsidies and SCS’ funding assistance.

 Paying for your mammogram with Medisave

-By the way, women aged 50 and above can pay for mammograms at Medisave-approved centres using up to $500 per year of Medisave funds (or the Medisave funds of an immediate family member).
+By the way, women aged 50 and above can use Medisave to pay for mammograms at Medisave-approved centres.
+You can use up to $500 per year of Medisave funds (or the Medisave funds of an immediate family member).

 So ladies, don’t be lazy.
 Once you hit the age of 40, schedule an appointment with your doctor, who’ll help you decide when’s the right age to start going for mammograms.